-that the article, as well as ACP's clinical practice guidelines, gave to acupuncture for low back pain. ... effects of application of localized irritants and the effects of the patient-clinician interaction such as conditioning, positive patient
+effects of application of localized irritants and the effects of the patient-clinician interaction such as conditioning, positive patient expectations, and reduced patient vigilance, appear to account for much of the ...
+Medically unsophisticated patients

 In addition, clinicians and researchers continue to debate the relevance of the WHI trial to younger women. ...
 Finally, our Letters to the Editor section features readers' reactions to a recent column on physician reimbursement.